TULiberalArts/Public-Policy/pages/next-stops.md

 ___

 ## Alumni Spotlight
-May 2018, January 2019 and May209 Graduates Take on New Employment Opportunities!
+May 2018, January 2019 and May 2019 Graduates Take on New Employment Opportunities!
 Members of our first classes of MPP graduates are landing new jobs in a variety of public service settings.
 We wish them all great success!

+- **Brian Clinton**<br/>
+Left his position on the staff of Councilwoman Cherelle Parker to become Assistant Chief of Staff in the Mayor's Office of the City of Philadelphia.<br/>
+_MPP from Temple in 2018_<br/>

+- **Kyle Purchase**<br/>
+Appointed staff member to Rep. Martina A. White, Pennsylvania House of Representatives, District 170<br/>
+_MPP from Temple in 2019_<br/>

+- **Sarah DeNault**<br/>
+Appointed a Senior Analyst with responsibilities for conducting economic, policy, statistical, and program research at Econsult Solutions.
+She was formerly a Victims Assistant Coordinator worked with the Office of Victim Advocate in the Commonwealth of Pennsylvania’s Board of Probation and Parole in the Dept. of Corrections.

+- **Dashiel Sears**<br/>
+Appointed Senior Associate, National League of Cities, Washington, DC<br/>
+ _MPP from Temple in 2018_<br/>

+- **Patrick Kerr**<br/>
+Formerly an Executive Assistant for the Committee on Sustainability Assessment, is now a project manager with Character Lab, a non-     profit organization that uses cutting edge social science and medical research to understand and develop traits in children that contribute to positive outcomes later in life.<br/>
+_MPP from Temple in 2018_<br/>

+- **Emily Watts**<br/>
+Formerly Communications Specialist II at McCormick Taylor is taking a post with PennDOT where she will be a Policy Specialist.<br/>
+_MPP from Temple in 2019_<br/>

+- **Megan Zak**<br/>
+Formerly a Student Services Coordinator in the College of Liberal Arts at Temple, is now the Assistant Director for the Part-Time MBA   Program in the Fox School of Business.<br/>
+_MPP from Temple in 2018_<br/>

+- **Tom Holroyd**<br/>
+Appointed Legislative Director, Sen. Maria Collett, Pennsylvania Senate<br/>
+_MPP from Temple in 2019_<br/>

 - **Kyle Purchase**<br/>
 Appointed staff member to Rep. Martina A. White, Pennsylvania House of Representatives, District 170<br/>
 _MPP from Temple in 2019_<br/>

 - **Dashiel Sears**<br/>
   Appointed Senior Associate, National League of Cities, Washington, DC<br/>
 _MPP from Temple in 2018_<br/>

 - **Tom Holroyd**<br/>
   Appointed Legislative Director, Sen. Maria Collett, Pennsylvania Senate<br/>
 _MPP from Temple in 2019_<br/>

 ___